 involves many different aspects, such as theoretical preparation,

 practical execution, literature survey, report writing, oral

-presentation, and participation in the scientific activities of a
+presentation, and participation in the activities of the department.

-The internship should be related to the specialization(s) undertaken.
+The internship should be related to International Public Health.

 At the end of the internship a scientific report of the work has to be